 The concepts of adaptation, classification, evolution and speciation are brought to life through the observation of primates, the comparison of skulls and a couple of games, one of which will be outside in one of the sections of the zoo.
-Click HERE for a more detailed outline of the program.

 - Unit B: Ecosystems & Population Change